Banana Protein Pancakes (made with protein powder)

 - How to know if they are done?
 Press down on the pancakes with your finger!
 If they are soft, they need another minute.
 If they feel firm and dense they are done!

-Change up the flavors in these dairy free protein pancakes with different add-in ingredients or toppings.
+Change up the flavors in these pancakes with different add-in ingredients or toppings.
 Some of my favorites include:

 - Chocolate chips, white chocolate chips